 Composite fillings are a mixture of glass or quartz filler in a resin medium that produces a tooth-colored filling.
 Composite fillings provide good durability and resistance to fracture in small-to-midsize restorations that need to withstand moderate chewing pressure.

 Less tooth structure is removed when the dentist prepares the tooth, and this may result in a smaller filling that that of an amalgam (silver filling).
 Composites also are “bonded” or adhesively held in a cavity, often allowing the dentist to make a more conservative repair to the tooth.

 Above Pictures: Unfortunately accidents do happen.
-This child hit his front tooth and broke it.
-By placing a composite, we were able to build the tooth back up to look like a natural tooth!
+This child hit his front teeth and they broke.
+By placing a composite filling, we were able to build the teeth back up to look like a natural tooth!
 We replaced the broken part of each tooth with a composite restoration.